IUS-CS/project-scrumger-games/README.md

 - `python --version` to verify python 3.7
 - `python -m venv venv && "venv\Scripts\activate.bat" && pip install -r requirements.txt`
   to install dependencies
 - `python src\main.py` to run

 # Unit Testing

-TODO: Include info about pygame unit test suite
+This project will primarily make use of the built-in Python unit testing framework.
+All unit testing source should be placed in src\Unittests.